DojoEntertainment/dojoentertainment.github.io/_posts/2025-03-28-introducing-squiffy-the-ultimate-party-game.md

 ---
 layout: post
 title: Introducing Squiffy – The Ultimate Party Game!
-date: 2025-03-28 19:42:00 +0100
-permalink: /introducing-squiffy-the-ultimate-party-game/
 ---

 Say hello to chaos, connection, and unforgettable nights.
-Squiffy is the ultimate party game app for friends, couples, and lively house parties—now live at [**drinkingdojo.com/games/squiffy**](https://drinkingdojo.com/games/squiffy)!
+Squiffy is the ultimate party game app for friends, couples, and lively house parties—now live at [**/games/squiffy**](/games/squiffy)!
 Packed with over 100 fun, flirty, and slightly unhinged prompts, it’s your new go-to for unforgettable nights.

 <script type="application/ld+json">
 {